Trevor Rowley: Teaching career

 After a short period teaching at a teacher training college in Birmingham, where he also worked as a part-time tutor for the Birmingham University Extra-Mural Department, he returned to Oxford in 1969.
 He was the first Staff Tutor in Archaeology and Local Studies, in what was then the Delegacy for Extra Mural Studies, based at Rewley House.
-During his time as Staff Tutor, later Director of Archaeology, he developed a thriving archaeology programme, which included conferences, professional training and excavations.
+During his time as Staff Tutor, later Director of Archaeology, he developed an archaeology programme, including conferences, professional training and excavations.
 From 1990 to 2000 he was the Deputy Director of what had by then become the Oxford University Department for Continuing Education.
-During this time he was responsible for several major initiatives, including collaboration with the Open University on award bearing courses, which eventually led to the department offering the part-time postgraduate degrees, the first part-time qualification provided by Oxford University.
-He was also responsible for creating the Oxford Experience based at Christ Church, Oxford, a popular and successful summer school programme that still runs over six weeks each year, and on which he still teaches.
+During this time he was responsible for several initiatives, including collaboration with the Open University on award-bearing courses, which eventually led to the department offering the part-time postgraduate degrees, the first part-time qualification provided by Oxford University.
+He was also responsible for creating the Oxford Experience based at Christ Church, Oxford, a summer school programme that runs over six weeks each year, and on which he still teaches.

 In 2000 he took early retirement to concentrate on full-time writing and lecturing.
 For many years he was a guest lecturer for Swan Hellenic Cruises and Voyages to Antiquity.